thoadao0301/COVID-19-Visualization/README.md

 ### Installation

-To run this project you must have python 3 with virtual enviroment package
+To run this project you must have python 3 with virtual environment package

 To install virtualenv run:
 ```